Hematies/PredicMem25/README.md

 The SGASP prefetcher (along with the GASP family of prefetchers) was originally proposed and thoroughly described in a paper that is under peer-review right now.
 Nevertheless, its description is also detailed in the provided [report file](report.pdf).

-Both the SGASP and the rest of prefetchers of the GASP family are based on the memory address predictor Support Vector Machine For Address Prediction (SVM4AP), presented in the publication "Competitive Cost-effective Memory Access Predictor through Short-Term Online SVM and Dynamic Vocabularies", Sánchez-Cuevas et al., Future Generation Computer Systems, Volume 164, 2025, 107592,ISSN 0167-739X, https://doi.org/10.1016/j.future.2024.107592. (https://www.sciencedirect.com/science/article/pii/S0167739X24005569).
+Both the SGASP and the rest of prefetchers of the GASP family are based on the memory address predictor Support Vector Machine For Address Prediction (SVM4AP), presented in the publication: "Competitive Cost-effective Memory Access Predictor through Short-Term Online SVM and Dynamic Vocabularies", Sánchez-Cuevas et al., Future Generation Computer Systems, Volume 164, 2025, 107592,ISSN 0167-739X, https://doi.org/10.1016/j.future.2024.107592. (https://www.sciencedirect.com/science/article/pii/S0167739X24005569).

 ## Why HLS?